 I never told you about a moisture episode I had back in Croatia.
 It rained the day I arrived in Croatia and parts of many days to follow.

-Happily on that first wet evening I’d met these two nice guys who had rented a car, and let me join them so I got to enjoy a warn, dry car, good company, and the flexibility of seeing much more than trains and busses permit.
+Happily, on that first wet evening, I’d met these two nice guys who had rented a car and let me join them so I got to enjoy a warm, dry car, good company, and the flexibility of seeing much more than trains and buses permit.

 An oddly acting Android